 The Group's employees in its Berlin office undertake research and development of Visage Imaging products worldwide as well as sales, marketing and service/support functions for the Group's European operations.
-Revenue from our European operations decreased by 16.3% from last year, due to lower OEM sales.
+Revenue from our European operations increased by 77.1% over last year, as a result of a capital sale to a large German Government hospital, the first Enterprise sale of Visage in Europe.